Stacky Buildings: -Groupoid Properties

-Property (WG2$'$) will also be called the the \textbf{local triangle inequality}.
+Property (WG2$'$) will be called the \emph{local triangle inequality}.
 Roughly speaking, the local triangle inequality is the triangle inequality where one of the sides of the triangle has $W$-length a generator $s\in S$.
-We will describe the precise relationship between the two in \autoref{sec:gallerys and geodesics}. \begin{enumerate} [itemindent=0cm, leftmargin=1.9cm] \item [\textbf{(WG3)}] For all edges $g\in \cG$ and for each $s\in S$ such that $\gd(g)s<\gd(g)$, there exists an edge $h\in \cG$ with $\iota(h)=\iota(g)$ such that,
+We will describe the precise relationship between the triangle inequality and its local version in \autoref{sec:gallerys and geodesics}. \begin{enumerate} [itemindent=0cm, leftmargin=1.9cm] \item [\textbf{(WG3)}] For all edges $g\in \cG$ and for each $s\in S$ such that $\gd(g)s<\gd(g)$, there exists an edge $h\in \cG$ with $\iota(h)=\iota(g)$ such that